doocs/doocs.github.io/README.md

 Doocs is looking forward to your joining.

 ## Contributors
-This project exists thanks to all the people who contribute.
+This organization exists thanks to all the people who contribute.

 <a href="https://opencollective.com/doocs/contributors.svg?width=890&button=false"><img src="https://opencollective.com/doocs/contributors.svg?width=890&button=false" /></a>